You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 They've lost their way on certainly fiscal issues.

-The Bush bailout is literally going to provide armor or protection for Barack Obama, no matter how much he spends.
+The Bush bailout is literally going to provide armor or protection for Barack Obama no matter how much he spends.

 He can say Bush started it.

-So we have thrown in the towel on a number of key fiscal issues, a number of regulatory issues, especially when it comes to the environment, where you've got Republicans like Mike Huckabee and the Republican Governors Association and Arnold Schwarzenegger and Charlie Christ and a whole host of people tripping over themselves to prove how green they can be.
+So we have thrown in the towel on a number of key fiscal issues, a number of regulatory issues, especially when it comes to the environment, where you've got Republicans like Mike Huckabee and the Republican Governors Association and Arnold Schwarzenegger and Charlie Crist and a whole host of people tripping over themselves to prove how green they can be, never understanding that no matter how green they become, the Sierra Club will never endorse them.

 They don't understand that their enemies are out to get them.